Ohio: Geography

+Fauna and flora

+Ohio has wide variety of unique animal species.
+Rare and endangered species include the Eastern Hellbender, which is found in the Southeastern Appalachian region of Ohio and is classified as state endangered.
+The Eastern Hellbender is the 3rd largest amphibian in the world, and can grow up to 27 inches in length.
+It is fully aquatic and breathes almost entirely through its skin.
+Due to this, it is only found in pristine, cool, clear, fast flowing streams and rivers.
+It is highly threatened by habitat loss, water pollution, and sedimentation due to logging and other human activities.

+Although predominantly not in a subtropical climate, some warmer-climate flora and fauna reach well into Ohio.
+For instance, some trees with more southern ranges, such as the blackjack oak, Quercus marilandica, are found at their northernmost in Ohio just north of the Ohio River.
+Also evidencing this climatic transition from a subtropical to a continental climate, several plants such as the Southern magnolia (Magnolia grandiflora), Albizia julibrissin (mimosa), Crape Myrtle, and even the occasional Needle Palm are hardy landscape materials regularly used as street, yard, and garden plantings in the Bluegrass region of Ohio.
+These same plants will simply not thrive in much of the rest of the state.
+This interesting change may be observed while traveling through Ohio on Interstate 75 from Cincinnati to Toledo.
+The observant traveler of this diverse state may even catch a glimpse of Cincinnati's common wall lizard, one of the few examples of permanent "subtropical" fauna in Ohio.

 Climate

 The climate of Ohio is a humid continental climate (Köppen climate classification Dfa/Dfb) throughout most of the state, except in the extreme southern counties of Ohio's Bluegrass region section, which are located on the northern periphery of the humid subtropical climate (Cfa) and Upland South region of the United States.
-Summers are typically hot and humid throughout the state, while winters generally range from cool to cold.
+Summers are typically hot and humid throughout Ohio.
+Winters generally range from cool to cold.
 Precipitation in Ohio is moderate year-round.
 Severe weather is not uncommon in the state, although there are typically fewer tornado reports in Ohio than in states located in what is known as the Tornado Alley.
-Severe lake effect snowstorms are also not uncommon on the southeast shore of Lake Erie, which is located in an area designated as the Snowbelt.
+Severe lake effect snowstorms are not uncommon on the southeast shore of Lake Erie, which is located in an area designated as the Snowbelt.

-Although predominantly not in a subtropical climate, some warmer-climate flora and fauna do reach well into Ohio.
-For instance, some trees with more southern ranges, such as the blackjack oak, Quercus marilandica, are found at their northernmost in Ohio just north of the Ohio River.
-Also evidencing this climatic transition from a subtropical to a continental climate, several plants such as the Southern magnolia (Magnolia grandiflora), Albizia julibrissin (mimosa), Crape Myrtle, and even the occasional Needle Palm are hardy landscape materials regularly used as street, yard, and garden plantings in the Bluegrass region of Ohio; but these same plants will simply not thrive in much of the rest of the state.
-This interesting change may be observed while traveling through Ohio on Interstate 75 from Cincinnati to Toledo; the observant traveler of this diverse state may even catch a glimpse of Cincinnati's common wall lizard, one of the few examples of permanent "subtropical" fauna in Ohio.

-Records

 The highest recorded temperature was 113 F, near Gallipolis on July 21, 1934.
 The lowest recorded temperature was -39 F, at Milligan on February 10, 1899, during the Great Blizzard of 1899.